-Nevertheless, it is difficult to estimate a stable money demand function due to introduction of innovative financial products, changing preferences for holding financial instruments by households and businesses and rapid advancement in technology available to financial sector.
-Therefore, while many countries abandoned monetary aggregate targeting in absence of a stable money demand function; exchange rate targeting also failed in various countries due to speculative attacks and subsequent financial crises particularly during 1990s.
+However, it is difficult to estimate a stable money demand function due to introduction of innovative financial products, alteration in the preferences of holding of financial instruments by households and businesses and rapid advancement in technology available to financial sector.
+Therefore, while many countries abandoned monetary aggregate targeting in absence of a stable money demand function, exchange rate targeting also turned out to be unsuccessful in various countries due to speculative attacks and subsequent financial crises particularly during 1990s.
 In search of a nominal anchor for the monetary policy, New Zealand adopted full fledged inflation targeting (IT) in 1990.
+Since then IT is probably the fastest growing branch of central banking literature.
+Almost everyday, new research is added to this field covering both academic as well as operational aspects of IT.

-Contrary to general belief, an idea similar to IT (price stability) was successfully adopted in Sweden during the 1930s.
-Berg and Jonung (1998) explain the mechanism of Swedish experience as well as highlight the similarities and differences of price level targeting in 1930s in Sweden and inflation stabilization under IT during the 1990s.
+However, in contrast to general belief the first ever implementation of an idea similar to IT (price stability) was successfully adopted in Sweden during the 1930s.
+Berg and Jonung (1998) explained the mechanism of Swedish experience as well as highlighted the similarities and difference of price level targeting of 1930s in Sweden and inflation stabilization under IT during the1990s.

-The implementation of IT and experiences of New Zealand and other countries lead to extensive literature on IT in the second half of the 1990s to date.
-The greater contribution on the subject, during this period came from Bernanke et al. (1999).
-Their book not only examines background, economic environment at the time of IT adoption and experiences of each country, it also explains IT framework.
+The implementation of IT and experiences of New Zealand and other countries caused to initiate a tremendous amount of literature on IT in the second half of the 1990s to date.
+Undoubtedly, the most comprehensive addition to the subject during this period was made by Bernanke, Laubach, Mishkin and Posen (1999).
+Their book not only illustrates background, economic environment at the time of IT adoption and experiences of each country, it also explains IT framework.